Moduli of surfaces in $\mathbb{P}^3$: Classification

-Given the equation, one immediately questions if there are infinitely many solutions, or if there is a procedure for obtaining solutions as in the two dimensional case.
+Given the equation, one must ask how to find solutions.
 There is certainly an infinite family of solutions, which makes sense geometrically.
 If we have a degeneration of $\mathbb{P}^2$ to such a weighted projective space, it should induce a degeneration of $\mathbb{P}^3$ to an appropriate cone over that weighted projective space.
-This is the content of the following proposition, stated first in the three-dimensional case and then in general.
+This is the content of the following proposition, stated first in the three-dimensional case and then in general, whose proof is simple arithmetic.